 As a new year approaches, you’re going to want to get your car serviced.
 This can be done at the dealership where you bought the car or at a private mechanic.
 It’s a good idea to shop around for the best price, keeping in mind that older cars with more kilometers on the odometer will cost more for servicing and repairs.

 According to Autoguru, servicing your car will cost between $250 and $330 per year, depending on your car type and the details of your warranty.
 If, on the other hand, your car breaks down or you hear something weird happening under the bonnet, you might have to pay for a repair.
 In Sydney, Oneflare suggests that the average price of mechanic work in 2021 was between $160 and $240, though major repairs could reach all the way into the thousands.

 Other expenses: petrol and parking

-Fuel prices in Sydney in 2018 ranged from as low as $1.13 per litre to as high as $1.64, though in general, the average sat somewhere around $1.40.
+Average fuel prices in Sydney in 2021 ranged from $1.31 to $1.41 per litre, with the exact average sitting at $1.36.
 So, if you live outside of the city centre (suburbs such as Marrickville) and drive in daily for work, you will pay somewhere around $8.80 per week.

 For people living or working in Sydney, it’s pretty much necessary to pay for monthly parking.
 Not surprisingly, the most expensive spaces go for $800 to $900 right in the middle of Sydney CBD.
 The farther out you get from the central area, the cheaper the monthly cost is – anywhere between $200 and $600.
 Because of Sydney’s great public transportation, it’s perfectly fine to book something in the suburbs and catch a train in.
 For short-term parking, you’re looking at around $12 to $30 per day depending on where you want to park.